azharkhn/nagios-addon/Readme.md

 * add database credentials in monitoring_panels/include/modules/config.php and monitoring_scripts/config.ini files
 * add base url of the panel in $site variable of monitoring_panels/include/modules/config.php
 * add hostname or IP Address of the server (on which monitoring_panel application is hosted) in monitoring_scripts/check_status.py

+Please note that:
 * monitoring_panels/check_status.py is the Nagios Plugin
+* default username/password for Web interface is admin.

 # Service Description